SienaCSISAlgorithms/SampleEmpiricalStudy/README.md

-# SampleEmpiricalStudy
+# Sample Empirical Study

-An example empirical study
+This is an example of an empirical study similar to those that are required for some problem sets in our Analysis of Algorithms course.